timwu64/Deep-Reinforcement-Learning-DQN-Banana-Navigation/README.md

 - `model.py` defines the DQN network architecture

 ### Report
-- `REPORT.md` describe the learning algorithm and the details of the implementation, along with ideas for future work.
+- `Report.pdf` describe the learning algorithm and the details of the implementation, along with ideas for future work.

 ### The Trained Agent
 - `checkpoints` folder contains the weights of the all the DQN implementation (see `REPORT.md` for details)